UWNETLAB/metaknowledge/_posts/docs/2015-11-26-metaknowledge.md

 <a name="drop_nodesByDegree"></a><small></small>**[<ins>drop_nodesByDegree</ins>]({{ site.baseurl }}{{ page.url }}#drop_nodesByDegree)**(_grph, minDegree=-inf, maxDegree=inf, useWeight=True, parameterName='weight', ignoreUnweighted=True_):

-Returns a graph whose nodes have a degree that is within inclusive bounds of minDegree and maxDegree, i.e minDegree <= degree <= maxDegree.
+Modifies the graph dropping nodes that do not nodes have a degree that is within inclusive bounds of minDegree and maxDegree, i.e minDegree <= degree <= maxDegree.
 Degree can be determined in two ways by default it is the total number of edges touching a node, alternative if useWeight is True it is the sum of the weight of all the edges touching a node.

 minDegree and maxDegree default to negative and positive infinity respectively so without specifying either the output should be the input